Domir-code/Domir-code/README.md

 ## I'm Damir! :wave:

-I'm a Microsoft system engineer.
+I'm a Microsoft system engineer from Russia.

 📫 How to reach me ...
 - LinkedIn: [nasybullin](https://www.linkedin.com/in/nasybullin/)